 1953

-Greenville Water lines were first installed in Mauldin along Laurens Road.
-The delivery of water sparked a new name for the area stretching from Mauldin to Fountain Inn — “The Golden Strip”.
+Greenville Water lines are first installed in Mauldin along Laurens Road.
+The delivery of water sparks a new name for the area stretching from Mauldin to Fountain Inn: “The Golden Strip”.

 1956

-US 276 was built from Greenville to Columbia, coming straight through the center of Mauldin.
+US 276 is built from Greenville to Columbia, crossing straight through the center of Mauldin.

 May 28, 1957